MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-design-studio.md

 ## What is Copilot for design studio?

-Copilot for Power Pages design studio is available via Pages workspace and will help you jumpstart your site making journey by allowing you to add new pages, update existing pages with sections or forms, and apply new site themes by describing them using natural language.
+Copilot for Power Pages design studio is available via Pages workspace and will help you jumpstart your site making journey by allowing you to add new pages, update existing pages with sections or forms, and apply new site themes by describing them using natural language, and by asking questions to get help or unblock yourself while creating sites with Power Pages.

 ## What can Copilot for design studio do?

-The system allows you to customize pages by describing your requirements in natural language.
+The system allows you to customize pages and ask questions by describing your requirements in natural language.
 Use the following prompts to generate the following outcomes:

 - **Add a page**: The system creates a new page with AI generated layout and content with rich text and images.
 - **Add a section**: The system updates an existing page with a new section where the content is AI generated
 - **Add a form**: The system creates a new AI generated form along with the underlying table and columns in Microsoft Dataverse.
 More information: [Create AI-generated form using Copilot (preview)](getting-started/add-form-copilot.md)
 - **Create a theme**: The system creates a new AI generated theme for a brand that you can review and choose to apply to the site
+- **How do I**: The system generates a summarized response to your question and might generate step-by-step instructions for you to follow.

 With Copilot you can change AI-generated output by using regenerate, revising the prompt, or by using one of the out-of-box suggestions.
 You can also use the undo feature to revert the update done by Copilot.
 At any point users can choose to use the existing standard capabilities of the Studio to change page elements.

 ## What is Copilot for design studio’s intended use?

 The intended use case for Copilot for Design Studio is to aid users in creating and customizing web pages, especially when starting or prototyping a new Power Pages site.
 Copilot for design studio allows users to jumpstart the process of page creation and continuous editing by describing their needs using natural language.
 The system also allows makers to enhance their existing pages by updating the theme, styles, and content.
+The system also supports asking for information on how to use Power Pages, where to find a particular setting, or questions you would otherwise look up in help documentation.

 ## How was Copilot for design studio evaluated?
 What metrics are used to measure performance?